Azure/acs-engine/docs/clusterdefinition.md

 }
 ```

-More usefully, let's add some custom configuration to both of the above addons:
+More usefully, let's add some custom configuration to the above addons:

 ```
 "kubernetesConfig": {